NZB Files Made Simple

 Now you need software to be able to actually use it to download.
 The most popular software currently out there for this is SABnzbd.
 It has a massive user base and is stable, fast, free, works well with indexers, and it's also open source.

-Once you have SABnzbd installed and your Usenet Storm account is configured, you can give this one little NZB file you have to SABnzbd and it will download everything automatically, and even decompress and repair it when needed.
+Once you have SABnzbd installed and your Usenet account (click here to get one) is configured, you can give this one little NZB file you have to SABnzbd and it will download everything automatically, and even take care of any decompression or repair if it is needed.
 This can be done by just double-clicking on the NZB and or you can give it the URL so you don't even need to download it, this just depends on what is easier for you.

 That's it, they are pretty simple.
 They provide an easy way to tell other people about large files.
 They aren't the files themselves, but a condensed list of them that your software can use to get the actual file(s).
 Once you give the NZB file to your software, the process is totally hands off and as automatic as if you had double-clicked on something to download from a newsgroup.